crdrisko/nd-grad/README.md

 # Books-Practice

 All the examples/exercises from the various books on the programming languages I have been learning.
 These include Bash, C++, and Python, along with a few books that are more about computer science or programming in general.
-A list of the books in each category are listed below:
+A list of the books in each category are listed below.

 ## General CS Topics